 Regular book scrutiny’s and lesson observations will be carried out by the members of the Senior Management Team every half term to ensure that the needs of all children are met and that the quality of teaching and learning is high.

-Where necessary, children will have a Pupil Support Plan or Provision Map based on PIVATS (Performance Indicators for Value Added Target Setting), Portage assessment or based on targets set by outside agencies specific to their needs.
+Where necessary, children will have a Pupil Support Plan or Provision Map based on PIVATS (Performance Indicators for Value Added Target Setting), Early Steps assessment or based on targets set by outside agencies specific to their needs.

 Targets will be set using these assessment levels and designed to accelerate learning and close the gap.
 Progress against these targets will be reviewed regularly, evidence for judgments assessed and a future plan made.

 The progress of children with an Education Health Care Plan will be formally reviewed at an Annual Review with all adults involved with the child’s education.
 The SENDCO along with the teaching staff will also check that your child is making good progress within any individual work and in any group that they take part in.
 The school provides training and support to enable all staff to improve the teaching and learning of children, including those with SEN.

 This includes whole school training on SEN issues, such as Autism Spectrum Disorder (ASD) Speech and Language difficulties and Anxiety related needs Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class, e.g. from the SFSS Team